-AB 105 (Ting) would provide an exemption for the portion of a commercial or industrial property that has a solar system or a free standing solar energy facility from a proposed ballot initiative that would reassess these properties at their market value rather than the purchase price.
+AB 813 (Burke) would provide an exemption for the portion of a commercial or industrial property that has a solar system or a free-standing solar energy facility from a proposed ballot initiative that would reassess these properties at their market value rather than the purchase price.
 This proposal is known as Proposition 15 (split roll property tax initiative) and will be on the November 3, 2020 statewide ballot.
-CalCCA joined the Solar Energy Industries Association and the Large-Scale Solar Association in support AB 105.
+CalCCA joined the Solar Energy Industries Association and the Large-Scale Solar Association in support AB 813.
+SCP also took a support position late in July and the letter is attached.